 Going mono in camera

 Digital cameras have mono picture modes so you can enjoy out-of-camera black & white JPEGs by doing nothing more than digging into the camera menu.
-One thing to consider: if you are shooting mono JPEGs only and later decide you would like the shot in colour, tough.
+Remember, though: if you are shooting monochrome JPEGs only, you won’t then be able to convert them into colour later.

-So, set the camera to shoot raws as well as mono JPEGs, so the colour option is available.
-Also, raws give superior results with much more control over contrast, exposure and tonality in post-processing.
+So, set the camera to shoot raws as well as mono JPEGs, to keep the colour option open.
+Raws give superior results with much more control over contrast, exposure and tonality in post-processing.
 In-camera monochrome shots can look flat and rather dull at default settings, so you need to exploit the options your camera offers.
-The usual parameters that you can adjust are contrast, clarity and sharpness (and these apply only to JPEGs) although the nomenclature varies from brand to brand.
-Filters and even toning can be applied too.
+The usual adjustable parameters are contrast, clarity and sharpness (and these apply only to JPEGs) although the nomenclature varies from brand to brand.
+Filters, and even toning can be applied too.

 JPEG taken on a Canon EOS R5 with the in-body filter set to no filter.
 Photo: Will Cheung